astsakai/js_astro/README.md

 ### Important notice
 Timezone used in this library is **Japan Standard Time(UTC+0900)**.
 You may consider to wrapper function to convert your local timezone.
+I never consider any Daylight Saving Time in past and future.

 This library assumes **eastern geographical longitude and northern geographical latitude as plus**(eg. Tokyo: 139E42 = +139.70, 35N41 = +35.68).

 ## Demonstration
 To test this library, try [this](http://astsakai.halfmoon.jp/fortune/platest_js.html).

+## Errata for Documental Leaflet in Japanese
+This library has documental leaflet sales in Amazon Japan, and this leaflet has some error.
+Errata is [here](./wiki/support).